PREDICT-EPFL/piqp/docs/_pages/interfaces/matlab/installation_octave.md

 ## Installing package

 {: .warning }
-The Octave interface doesn't support the KKT solver backend `blocksparse_stagewise`.
+The Octave interface doesn't support the KKT solver backend `sparse_multistage`.

 PIQP can be directly installed running the following command